-- 26. Each of the following is true of dietary considerations from the milk and milk product groups except one.
-Which one is the exception? - a.
+- 26. Each is true of dietary considerations from the milk and milk product groups, except one.
+Which is the exception? - a.
 Fortified milk products are important sources of vitamin D. - b.
 Many mild substitutes are not fortified with vitamin D. - c.
 Children 2 to 3 years of age need 2 cups of milk daily. - d.
 Whole milk and many cheeses are high in unsaturated fat.